 The People's Transportation Plan

 The People's Transportation Plan (PTP), the half-penny transportation surtax overwhelmingly approved by Miami-Dade County voters in November 2002, included $476 million for public works projects.
-The PTP funds to be provided to the Public Works and Waste Management Department were for major highway and road improvements totaling $309 million, and for neighborhood improvements totaling $167 million.
+The PTP funds to be provided to the Transportation and Public Works Department were for major highway and road improvements totaling $309 million, and for neighborhood improvements totaling $167 million.

 These projects are outlined in Exhibit 1 of the PTP, with specific major highway and road improvement projects listed under the Board Requested Projects .
 As of September 2012, approximately $275 million have been expended toward the implementation of the PTP program.

 Since December 2005, the Department has been working to implement its new, state-of-the-art Advanced Traffic Management System (ATMS).
 Once fully implemented, the system will:

 - synchronize all traffic signals -- more than 2,700 -- in the County

 - provide real time video surveillance of signalized intersections